Zacks: Brokerages Anticipate Hub Group Inc (NASDAQ:HUBG) Will Announce Earnings of $0.59 Per Share

-Wall Street brokerages forecast that Hub Group Inc (NASDAQ:HUBG) will post earnings per share (EPS) of $0.59 for the current quarter, according to Zacks.
-Five analysts have provided estimates for Hub Group’s earnings.
-The lowest EPS estimate is $0.48 and the highest is $0.66.
+Wall Street brokerages predict that Hub Group Inc (NASDAQ:HUBG) will report earnings per share (EPS) of $0.59 for the current fiscal quarter, Zacks Investment Research reports.
+Five analysts have provided estimates for Hub Group’s earnings, with the lowest EPS estimate coming in at $0.48 and the highest estimate coming in at $0.66.
 Hub Group posted earnings of $0.78 per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 24.4%.
-The firm is expected to issue its next quarterly earnings results on Wednesday, November 4th.
+The company is scheduled to report its next earnings report on Wednesday, November 4th.

-On average, analysts expect that Hub Group will report full-year earnings of $2.09 per share for the current year, with EPS estimates ranging from $1.90 to $2.30.
-For the next financial year, analysts expect that the business will post earnings of $3.00 per share, with EPS estimates ranging from $2.69 to $3.45.
-Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Hub Group.
+On average, analysts expect that Hub Group will report full year earnings of $2.09 per share for the current fiscal year, with EPS estimates ranging from $1.90 to $2.30.
+For the next financial year, analysts anticipate that the business will post earnings of $3.00 per share, with EPS estimates ranging from $2.69 to $3.45.
+Zacks’ earnings per share calculations are a mean average based on a survey of research analysts that follow Hub Group.

-Hub Group (NASDAQ:HUBG) last released its earnings results on Thursday, July 30th.
-The transportation company reported $0.60 earnings per share for the quarter, beating the consensus estimate of $0.23 by $0.37.
+Hub Group (NASDAQ:HUBG) last issued its quarterly earnings data on Thursday, July 30th.
+The transportation company reported $0.60 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.23 by $0.37.
+The company had revenue of $779.24 million for the quarter, compared to the consensus estimate of $780.00 million.
 Hub Group had a net margin of 2.34% and a return on equity of 8.34%.
-The business had revenue of $779.24 million during the quarter, compared to analysts’ expectations of $780.00 million.

-In other news, Director Charles R. Reaves sold 6,000 shares of Hub Group stock in a transaction on Tuesday, August 4th.
-The stock was sold at an average price of $52.84, for a total transaction of $317,040.00.
-Following the completion of the sale, the director now owns 63,351 shares of the company’s stock, valued at $3,347,466.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-5.12% of the stock is currently owned by company insiders.
+In other Hub Group news, Director Charles R. Reaves sold 6,000 shares of the company’s stock in a transaction that occurred on Tuesday, August 4th.
+The shares were sold at an average price of $52.84, for a total transaction of $317,040.00.
+Following the completion of the sale, the director now directly owns 63,351 shares of the company’s stock, valued at $3,347,466.84.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+5.12% of the stock is currently owned by corporate insiders.

-Hedge funds have recently bought and sold shares of the stock.
-AJO LP acquired a new position in Hub Group in the first quarter valued at about $54,000.
-Mutual of America Capital Management LLC raised its stake in Hub Group by 28.0% in the first quarter.
-Mutual of America Capital Management LLC now owns 1,516 shares of the transportation company’s stock valued at $69,000 after purchasing an additional 332 shares in the last quarter.
-Advisor Group Holdings Inc. acquired a new position in Hub Group in the first quarter valued at about $85,000.
-Zurcher Kantonalbank Zurich Cantonalbank raised its stake in Hub Group by 62.3% in the first quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 3,092 shares of the transportation company’s stock valued at $141,000 after purchasing an additional 1,187 shares in the last quarter.
-Finally, IndexIQ Advisors LLC acquired a new position in Hub Group in the first quarter valued at about $194,000.
-90.76% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+JPMorgan Chase & Co. increased its holdings in shares of Hub Group by 563.5% in the 1st quarter.
+JPMorgan Chase & Co. now owns 487,036 shares of the transportation company’s stock valued at $22,145,000 after acquiring an additional 413,634 shares during the last quarter.
+Investment Counselors of Maryland LLC acquired a new stake in Hub Group in the first quarter valued at $12,962,000.
+Balyasny Asset Management LLC acquired a new stake in Hub Group in the second quarter valued at $10,394,000.
+Bank of Montreal Can increased its holdings in Hub Group by 155.8% in the second quarter.
+Bank of Montreal Can now owns 182,148 shares of the transportation company’s stock valued at $8,982,000 after purchasing an additional 110,947 shares during the period.
+Finally, Wellington Management Group LLP acquired a new stake in Hub Group in the first quarter valued at $4,853,000.
+90.76% of the stock is owned by hedge funds and other institutional investors.

 About Hub Group